codio/knowledge/source/instructors/admin/sandboxes.rst

 About Sandboxes
 ---------------

-Sandboxes provide time-boxed, ephemeral **AWS Management Console environments** that expire automatically.
-A sandbox's permissions are defined by a template and can range from full administrator access to least-privileged roles, depending on need.
-When a sandbox's duration ends, access is revoked and all resources created inside the sandbox are cleaned up automatically—no user action required.
+Sandboxes provide time-boxed, ephemeral environments for hands-on work in AWS that expire automatically.
+Depending on the sandbox type, learners may get access to the **AWS Management Console**, a provisioned **EC2 instance**, or a managed **Jupyter** environment.
+Permissions and runtime behavior are defined by a template and can range from full administrator access to least-privileged roles, depending on need.
+When a sandbox's duration ends, access is revoked and any resources created within the sandbox are cleaned up automatically—no user action required.

 .. important::